-Did you know that in order to activate your buds before using them in edibles, oils, tinctures or other orally ingested forms of marijuana, you have to go through a process called decarboxylation?
-This is the process by which all the THC-A in marijuana converts to THC.
+Did you know that in order to activate your buds before using them in edibles, oils, tinctures or other orally ingested forms of cannabis, you have to go through a process called decarboxylation?
+This is the process by which all the THC-A in cannabis converts to THC.
 This article outlines the decarboxylation process, why it is important, and how to do it correctly.

-This happens because the chemical that is actually present in abundance in the marijuana plant is the THC-A chemical (standing for THC acid).
+This happens because the chemical that is actually present in abundance in the cannabis plant is the THC-A chemical (standing for THC acid).
 The way that we convert this to THC is through the decarboxylation process, which involves heating up the buds.
-So, this just naturally occurs in the smoking process, but it is something you must do separately when making marijuana products that are not for smoking.
-For example, if you do not decarboxylate marijuana before making a marijuana tincture, your tincture will contain next to no potency.
+So, this just naturally occurs in the smoking process, but it is something you must do separately when making cannabis products that are not for smoking.
+For example, if you do not decarboxylate cannabis before making a cannabis tincture, your tincture will contain next to no potency.

 What is decarboxylation?